 So what did this mean for me?
 While scientific research linking the pill with creativity is still underway, it seemed there's absolutely a correlation with female hormones.
 For that reason, tracking the ebbs and flows of creativity in a diary might help, if only so I could relax when I know ideas won't come.

 Like many, convenience and good skin has stopped me from going off the pill completely.
-But I'm going to keep a close watch Estelle, because I need all the creativity I can get.
+But I'm going to keep a close watch on Estelle, because I need all the creativity I can get.

-Follow Chelsea on Twitter
+Follow Chelsea McIver on Twitter